dim13/gone/README.md

 Where has my time gone?
 X11 automatic work activity tracker in pure Go.

 _Disclaimer_: may contain bugs or be sometimes fubar. :)
-It's work in progress.
-Be patient, update often, file bugs, send pull-requests.
+_Gone_ is work in progress.
+Be patient, update often, file bugs and send pull-requests.
 After all, I'm just a hobbyist gopher.

 Synopsis